MSARgd/pyspark_tp/README.md

 # Data Processing using pyspark
 ## Data Analysis via MySQL and JSON
+ Spark for parallel and distributed data processing.
+Data resides in both a relational MySQL database and JSON files.
+The goal is to utilize Spark SQL via DataFrame and Dataset APIs to extract actionable insights.
-1) Part I - Processing data from a MySQL Database
+### Part I - Processing data from a MySQL Database

 ![Project Logo](Screenes/1.png)